TACC/life_sciences_ml_at_tacc/docs/section4/running_containers_on_hpc.rst

 .. code-block:: console

   $ cd $WORK
-  $ mkdir containers-at-tacc
+  $ mkdir life-sciences-ml-at-tacc
-  $ cd containers-at-tacc
+  $ cd life-sciences-ml-at-tacc
-  $ nano pi.slurm
+  $ nano classify.slurm

 Those commands should open a new file in the nano editor.
 Either type in (or copy and paste) the following Slurm script.